Heart Disease and Exercise

 - How much exercise can I do each day?

 - How often can I exercise each week?

 - What type of exercise should I do?

 - What type of activities should I avoid?

 - Should I take my medication(s) at a certain time around my exercise schedule?

 - Do I have to take my pulse while exercising?

 Exercise can be divided into three basic types:

-- Stretching or the slow lengthening of the muscles.
-Stretching the arms and legs before and after exercising helps prepare the muscles for activity and helps prevent injury and muscle strain.
+Stretching or the slow lengthening of the muscles.
+Dynamic stretching before exercising helps prepare the muscles for activity and helps prevent injury and muscle strain.
 Regular stretching also increases your range of motion and flexibility.

-- Strengthening exercises are repeated muscle contractions (tightening) until the muscle becomes tired.
-For people with heart failure, many strengthening exercises are not recommended (see below).
+Strengthening exercises are repeated muscle contractions (tightening) until the muscle becomes tired.
+For people with heart failure, some strengthening exercises may not be recommended (see below).